yuv418/cs553project/README.md

 ```

 NOTE: Different components require communication with specific other components.
 Pass the URLs of those services as environment variables when executing the binaries (see Monolith run command above).

+If you want to use manual deployment and run the client, please skip down to the "Client Setup" instructions.

 ### Cloud Deployment